tobiste/structr/README.md

 <!-- badges: end -->

 `{structr}` is a free and open-source package for R that provides tools for structural geology.
-You can
+The toolset includes

-- analyze and visualize orientation data of structural geology (including, **stereographic projections**, contouring, fabric plots, and statistics),
+- analysis and visualization of orientation data of structural geology (including, **stereographic projections**, contouring, fabric plots, and statistics),

-- do a cluster analysis of orientation data,
+- **cluster analysis** of orientation data,

+- geodesic regression to find the **best-fitting great circle or small circle** through orientation data,

-- analyze stress (including visualization of the magnitudes of stress in the **Mohr circle** and extracting the **maximum horizontal stress** of a 3D stress tensor),
+- stress analysis (including visualization of the magnitudes of stress in the **Mohr circle** and extracting the **maximum horizontal stress** of a 3D stress tensor),

-- reconstruct the orientation of structures in **oriented drillcores** by transforming the α, β, and γ angles,
+- reconstruction of fabric orientations in **oriented drillcores** by transforming the α, β, and γ angles,

-- calculate fault displacement components,
+- calculation fault displacement components,

-- reconstruct orientation and magnitudes using fault-slip inversion (**Paleostress analysis**),
+- reconstruction of orientation and magnitudes using fault-slip inversion (**Paleostress analysis**),

 - strain analysis (**R**<sub>f</sub>/ϕ), contouring on the unit hyperboloid, **Fry plots** and **Hsu plots**

-- perform vorticity analysis using the **Rigid Grain Net** method, and
+- vorticity analysis using the **Rigid Grain Net** method, and

-- directly import your field data from **StraboSpot**.
+- direct import of your field data from **StraboSpot** projects.

 > The {structr} package is all about structures in 3D.
 For analyzing
 > orientations in 2D (statistics, rose diagrams, etc.), check out the